hellstorm-software/Kult-Rising/readme.md

 known issues:
 - sometimes when respawning after death the game will force you into third person view (press "v" to switch back)
+- after respawning, if you are in third person and ADS while holding a weapon, you will not automatically be moved into first person aiming as you should be.
+To fix, simply save and reload

 ----------------------------------------------------------